pschichtel/helm-charts/README.md

 Documentation
 -------------

 You might have noticed the lack of documentation.
-This is not accident or pure lazyness.
+This is not accidental or pure lazyness.

 Most charts I use on a daily basis, personally or professionally, have misleading or wrong documentation, which has cost me a lot time over the years.
 I usually go straight to the templates, skipping any documentation that might exist, if anything doesn't behave as expected.
 I'd encourage anyone to do the same.